TGALLOWAY1/LusoPronunciation/ROADMAP.md

     [x] Rating system for sentences and words
 [] Implement pronunciation scoring

+RETROSPECTIVE
+[] Review roadmap, docs and implementation notes for an updated roadmap before moving on to new features

 V2

- Category system flashcards
+ [] Category system flashcards
- Progress per category
+ [] Progress per category
- Multiple-choice testing
+ [] Multiple-choice testing
- Better speech scoring UI
- Real-time phoneme highlighting
  [] Add multiple speech files for each sentence (evaluate the different models) [] Add a 'notes' section for seeing grammar rules and pitfalls that are common

 TODO